Fernando Hurtado (footballer, born 1983): Club career

 From 2005 to 2010, he played as first-choice keeper for Cobreloa.

 In 2011, he signed for Unión San Felipe, but didn't play any game in the year due to an achilles tendon injury.

 In 2012, Hurtado returned to Antofagasta.
+In 2022, he switched to Santiago Wanderers, spending three seasons with them.
+He returned again to Deportes Antofagasta for the 2025 season.